Who are we?

 Getting together with God and each other is a big part of Newtown Mission life.

-Newtown Mission God-Gatherings are generally informal, and usually involves a time of singing and reflection, open sharing time, and teaching from the Bible.
-God-Gatherings are usually followed by morning tea/supper, with some of Newtown’s finest instant coffee on offer!
+Newtown Mission Gatherings are generally informal, and usually involves a time of singing and reflection, open sharing time, and engaging with the Bible.
+Gatherings are usually followed by morning tea/supper, with some of Newtown’s finest instant coffee on offer!

-Full details and times are available on the Worship page, here.
+Full details and times are available on the Worship page.

 Newtown Mission and the Uniting Church